Nursing Assistant Shot, Killed Inside Jefferson University Hospital, 2 Officers Injured In Shootout; Suspect In Custody, Police Say

 — FOPLodge5 (@FOPLodge5) October 4, 2021

-Police Commissioner Danielle Outlaw gave her condolences to the victim’s family and acknowledged the officers involved in the incident.
+Outlaw gave her condolences to the victim’s family and acknowledged the officers involved in the incident.

 “Early this morning, another active shooter took a person’s life in our city,” Outlaw tweeted.
 “My thoughts are with the family of the victim, and our four courageous @PPD16Dist officers – 2 of whom were shot and wounded while apprehending the suspect.
 Their selflessness and bravery saved lives.”